bernas12/Portfolio/Bash Scrip/README.md

 4. Attention CORS is NOT enabled

-5. Update da HTLM file with the invoke URL for the API
+5. Update the HTLM file with the invoke URL for the API

 6. Deploy the frontend with amplify or S3 services